 Mr.Kato: Looking back at the history of the Group, I do not think there have been many programs that generated so much excitement throughout the Group as these initiatives.
 I am keen to work on this project through to the end to see how much pre-financial value can actually be linked to corporate value.

-Mr.Tomioka: For us, becoming aware of and facing our MY Mission (MY Purpose) is the starting point, not the goal.
+Mr.Tomioka: For us, becoming aware of and facing our MY Purpose is the starting point, not the goal.
 To be frank, we have a tendency to try to live up to external expectations, and in that sense, we may not have yet reached the starting point of our own life.
 Until now, our social structure has not permitted us to question our mission and values.
 So many people are just now starting to ask themselves the question, “who am I and what is my purpose,” which is the very starting point of their own life.
 I think that only after reaching this starting point can we really embark on our own life.
 Once the number of mission-driven people has increased and they have come together, their next step is to be vision-driven and to talk about what visions to set for the future.
 Visions of what people want to achieve will shape society in the future.

-Management that balances economic and social value will be achieved when MY Mission of each employee at the Sompo Group leads on to their MY Vision, and then links to their MY Challenge in their current work.
+Management that balances economic and social value will be achieved when MY Purpose of each employee at the Sompo Group leads on to their MY Vision, and then links to their MY Challenge in their current work.
 In the current age of no answers, it is essential to have role models who have achieved change.
 This in turn can lead to a new mindset in society as a whole, and the hope that our vision will be realized.
 I am convinced that this Sompo Group initiative will eventually change Japan.

 Mr.Kato: We are receiving an increasing number of inquiries from the human resource departments of other companies about our Mission-Driven 1-on-1 program.
 I sense that people outside the company are able to identify with our initiatives, and I feel that our initiatives incorporate something that Japanese society as a whole has been looking for.